Khushankrawat/pokemon-battle-simulator/README.md

 ## Acknowledgments

-- [PokéAPI](https://pokeapi.co/) for providing free Pokémon data
+- [PokeAPI](https://pokeapi.co/) for providing free Pokemon data
-- Pokémon Company for creating the amazing franchise
+- Pokemon Company for creating the amazing franchise
 - All contributors and testers

 ## Contributing